primait/localauth0/README.md

   }
   ```

+- `GET` [http://localhost:3000/permissions/](http://localhost:3000/permissions): used to get a the list of all audiences with their associated permissions.

-- `POST` [http://localhost:3000/permissions](http://localhost:3000/permissions): used to set a list of permissions for
+- `POST` [http://localhost:3000/permissions/](http://localhost:3000/permissions): used to set a list of permissions for
   given audience.
 Everytime a new JWT is requested for that audience those permissions will be injected in the JWT
   payload.
 Body should be:

   ```json
   {
     "audience": "{{your-audience}}",